Who We Are

 Spiritual Adaptation Workshop Facilitator

-Phil Aroneanu is an organizer and political strategist.
-He co-founded 350.org, where he helped launch and run dozens of efforts, including the campaign against the Keystone XL Tar Sands pipeline, the Fossil Fuel Divestment campaign, and the People’s Climate March.
+Phil Aroneanu is an organizer and political strategist and currently works for the US Department of Energy as a Strategic Advisor.
+Phil helped found Dayenu and served as our Chief Strategy Officer from 2020-2023.
+He now serves as Dayenu’s Senior Advisor and is a member of the Advisory Board.
+Phil co-founded 350.org, where he helped launch and run dozens of efforts, including the campaign against the Keystone XL Tar Sands pipeline, the Fossil Fuel Divestment campaign, and the People’s Climate March.
 He directed Bernie Sanders’ 2016 campaign in New York, helped mobilize millions to the streets and the ballot box after the 2016 elections, and directed digital organizing at the American Civil Liberties Union.
-Phil helped found Dayenu and from 2020-2023 served as our Chief Strategy Officer.
-He has now joined the Advisory Board and is serving as a Senior Advisor.
 Phil has also consulted and managed a variety of global, national, and state-level electoral and advocacy efforts.

 Rabbi Shoshana Meira Friedman is a writer, mother, and climate activist in Boston.
 She serves as the Director of Professional Development at Hebrew College.
 Her song The Tide Is Rising, which she co-wrote with her husband Yotam Schachter, has spread as an anthem in the climate movement.
 Her writing has been published in various venues including The New York Times, YES!
 Magazine, WBUR’s Cognoscenti, and Rooted & Rising: Voices of Courage in a Time of Climate Crisis (Rowman & Littlefield, 2019).